RiverLikesMath/academic-starter-blog/content/post/how-to-pass-your-tests/index.md

 * Show your work!
 Showing your thinking and reading the questions carefully can help your grade significantly.
 * Check your work when you’re done.
 If you’re really not sure whether or not to change an answer, leave it.

-* Try your best!
-I've seen so many students leave points on the table because they gave up.
-You might feel like it's not worth it to try.
-Do your best anyways!
-* It's natural to think about your grade during the test, but do your best to focus on answering questions and solving problems.
-It's your teacher's job to give you a grade.
-Your job is to answer the questions.
-* If you're stressed, that can show up as tension in the body.
-Students often tense their shoulders when testing, let them drop.
-* Read the whole test first.
-Pick the easiest questions to start with.
-* Manage your time!
-If something’s taking too long, come back to it later.
-* Read instructions and questions carefully.
-* Show your work!
-Showing your thinking and reading the questions carefully can help your grade significantly.
-* Check your work when you’re done.
-If you’re really not sure whether or not to change an answer, leave it.

  Good luck, and have fun on your next test!
 (I know, I know.
 But it's possible, I swear!)